boxboat/kube-configmap-secret-update/README.md

 ## Kubernetes Rolling Update on ConfigMap and Secret changes

-Detailed instructions for using this repository can be found in the [BoxBoat Blog post for GitOps Rolling Update when ConfigMaps and Secrets Change in Kubernetes](https://boxboat.com/2018/07/05/gitops-rolling-update-configmap-secret-change-kubernetes/)
+Detailed instructions for using this repository can be found in the [BoxBoat Blog post for GitOps Kubernetes Rolling Update when ConfigMaps and Secrets Change](https://boxboat.com/2018/07/05/gitops-kubernetes-rolling-update-configmap-secret-change/)

 Deploy `nginx-config-example.yml` by running `./nginx-config-example.sh`